single-cell-data/TileDB-SOMA-Test-Data/README.md

 # TileDB-SOMA-Test-Data

-This project stores test and example data for TileDB-SOMA.
+This project stores test and example data for the [TileDB-SOMA repository](https://github.com/single-cell-data/TileDB-SOMA).
 Some examples of possible datasets that might be included are:

 * an AnnData H5AD file;
 * gene expression data and spatial folder from 10x's SpaceRanger (Visium processing software);
-* a set of multiscale images.
+* a set of multiscale images stored as a tar file.

 ## Available data

-No data has been added.
+* 2025-02-19: No data has been added to date.

-## Add new raw datasets
+## How to add new datasets

 Raw datasets and large binaries should be added to this repository as releases.
 A release should include the input data you need to add a desired new test or example to TileDB-SOMA.